South Africa Act 1909: Government structure

 The structure of the government of the Union of South Africa was similar to the government of other British Dominions.
 A Governor-General of South Africa was appointed to represent the British Monarch, who was also the Monarch of South Africa.
 Executive power was vested in the Monarch/Governor-General and was exercised on the advice of the Executive Council.
-Though not explicitly provided for by the South Africa Act, the office of Prime Minister of South Africa was quickly established as the head of government and, like other government ministers, the Prime Minister was required to be a Member of either House of Parliament.
+Though not explicitly provided for by the South Africa Act 1909, the office of Prime Minister of South Africa was quickly established as the head of government and, like other government ministers, the Prime Minister was required to be a Member of either House of Parliament.
 As in other British Dominions, the Governor-General appointed the leader of the largest political party in the lower house of Parliament as Prime Minister.
-Prime Ministers were also sworn in as Executive Councilors if they were not already members of the Executive Council.
+Prime ministers were also sworn in as Executive Councillors if they were not already members of the Executive Council.

 Legislative power was vested in a Parliament consisting of the Monarch, a Senate, and a House of Assembly.
-For most of the Union's existence, the South Africa Act provided for each Province to have equal representation in the upper house, the Senate, and Senators were chosen by an electoral college made up of the Province's members in the House of Assembly and the members of the provincial legislature.
+For most of the Union's existence, the South Africa Act 1909 provided for each Province to have equal representation in the upper house, the Senate, and Senators were chosen by an electoral college made up of the province's members in the House of Assembly and the members of the provincial legislature.
 The composition and election of the Senate would later be modified as part of the move towards apartheid and the establishment of the Republic of South Africa.
 In the lower house of Parliament, the House of Assembly, each Province was represented proportionally according to their respective populations and members were elected from individual districts within a Province.
 The House of Assembly had more power than the Senate, much like the relationship between the House of Commons and House of Lords.
 In the case of a disagreement between the Senate and House of Assembly, the Governor-General could convene a joint sitting of the two houses to review the legislation, make amendments, and vote on the bill.
 Because the House of Assembly was much larger than the Senate, the system was designed to protect the stronger position of the House in any joint sitting.
 A similar method of resolving disagreements exists in the Australian Parliament and the Indian Parliament, but the Australian Senate and the Rajya Sabha are each half the size of the Australian House of Representatives and the Lok Sabha, respectively, whereas the South African Senate was only one-third the size of the South African House of Assembly.
 Unlike the Australian model (but like the Indian one), no double dissolution election occurred before a joint sitting, further strengthening the position of the House of Assembly and the Prime Minister over the Senate.